sizezero/creative-incubation/entries/2020-02-29/entry.md

 The deckbuilding is interesting in that each player has their own private tableau of four face up cards that they can purchase to add to their decks.
-The decks are thematic and tiered so that better, more expensive cards are at the bottoms of the stacks.
+The stacks of cards to purchase are thematic and tiered so that better, more expensive cards are at the bottoms of the stacks.
 The board is very interactive and players will often say "I wanted to go there!" so it's nice to have another part of the game (the cards to purchase) that is safe from interaction.
+Each player's purchasable cards are different which adds a nice asymmetry to the game.

-In the end the game felt a little long.
+In the end, the game felt a little long.
 I think it needs to be this long to be able to purchase interesting cards but our group felt we got everything we needed out of the game by the halfway mark.